eshaan90/shortest-distance-between-pixels/README.md

-# Interpreting Image as Graphs and using Breadth First Search to compute the shortest distance between pixels
+# Interpreting Image as Graphs and computing the shortest distance between pixels

 Here we compute the shortest path between two pixels using three different distance measures, namely 4-adjacency, 8-adjacency, and m-adjacency measures.